Padaharella Vayasu: Production

 Producer Midde Rama Rao bought the remake rights of Tamil film 16 Vayathinile at the cost of ₹1.25 lakh.
-Sobhan Babu showed interest in character, but the character was ultimately played by Chandra Mohan.
-Rajinikanth expressed interesting in reprising his role from the original, but Mohan Babu was selected as he was better known in Telugu cinema.
+Sobhan Babu showed interest in the character, but the character was ultimately played by Chandra Mohan.
+Rajinikanth expressed interest in reprising his role from the original, but Mohan Babu was selected as he was better known in Telugu cinema.
 Sridevi reprised her role from the original after attempts to sign Jayasudha were unsuccessful.
+Navakanth portrayed the role of doctor.
+The film's composer, Chakravarthy, dubbed his voice for him.

 The film was completed in four months.
 Overall, with all expenses for rights and remunerations, the film cost makers ₹10.5 lakh, and they got a table profit of ₹6 lakh.
-The film celebrated hundred day runs in almost all centers it was released.
+The film celebrated a hundred-day run in almost all centers where it was released.

 Soundtrack

 The music, largely Carnatic, was composed by K. Chakravarthi.
-Although Chakravarthi is the music director, the main songs "Sirimallepoovaa Sirimallepoovaa" tune was originally composed by Ilaiyaraja in the Tamil version.
+Although Chakravarthi is the music director, the main song "Sirimallepoovaa Sirimallepoovaa" tune was originally composed by Ilaiyaraja in the Tamil version.